microsoft/genaiscript/docs/src/content/docs/blog/llm-agents.md

 ## model configuration

-The last argument is a set of model options, similar to [runPrompt](/genaiscript/reference/scripts/inline-prompts) to configure the LLM call made by the agent.
+The last argument is a set of model options, similar to [runPrompt](/genaiscript/reference/scripts/inline-prompts), to configure the LLM call made by the agent.
-In particular, this is where you want to list the tools that the agent can use.
+In particular, this is where you list the tools that the agent can use.

 ```js 'tools: ["user_input"]' wrap
 defAgent(